nccgroup/CollaboratorPlusPlus/README.md

 ## Collaborator Auth - Server

 ##### Running the Server
-1. Execute `java -jar CollaboratorAuth.jar` to generate the default configuration.
+1. Execute `java -jar CollaboratorPlusPlus.jar` to generate the default configuration.
     - Note: This is the same JAR as the client.
 2. Edit the generated file to point to your private collaborator instance and choose a suitable secret.
-3. Run the server again and specify the configuration to be used `java -jar CollaboratorAuth-SERVER.jar YOURCONFIGFILE.properties`
+3. Run the server again and specify the configuration to be used `java -jar CollaboratorPlusPlus.jar YOURCONFIGFILE.properties`

-*Note: To allow HTTP and HTTPS requests to the Collaborator Auth server, create two copies of the configuration file, configuring one for HTTP and one for HTTPS and run two instances of the Collaborator Auth server.*
+*Note: To allow HTTP and HTTPS requests to the Collaborator++ Auth server, create two copies of the configuration file, configuring one for HTTP and one for HTTPS and run two instances of the Collaborator++ Auth server.*

 ##### SSL Configuration